-It is my pleasure to welcome you to our website.
-I would like to tell you some interesting key points about our MSN program.
-We have three concentrations: nursing education, nursing informatics, and nursing administration.
-Our program is focused on these concentrations to meet the complex needs of the health care delivery system where we are currently experiencing a nurse educator shortage, as well as a growing need for more nurses who are leaders in informatics and administration.
+Welcome to the MSN program website!
+There are several key points you should know about our MSN program.
+There are three concentrations: nursing education, nursing informatics, and nursing administration.
+The program focuses on these concentrations to meet the complex needs of the health care delivery system that is currently experiencing a nurse educator shortage, as well as a growing need for nurses who are leaders in informatics and administration.
 The current curriculum incorporates the Institute of Medicine’s and Quality and Safety Education for Nurses (QSEN) competencies, and also aligns with the American Association of Colleges of Nursing Essentials of Master’s Education.

 MSN Program Coordinator

 Materials Due - October 30

 Please Note: 20 students accepted in the fall and spring semesters.

 Still have questions about the MSN Program?
 Click here.